isaacnmm/pestpolicy-hugo2XX/content/posts/how-much-does-it-cost-to-paint-kitchen-cabinets/index.md

 ### 2. Choice of Paint Type to Use
 The paint type for the kitchen cabinet could either be oil-based or water-based  the choice depends on the type of quality finish you intend to achieve and the location of your kitchen cabinets.
 Oil-based paint should not be used on cabinets found near the fireplace, while water-based paint should be used on kitchen cabinets located away from the water point.
-Otherwise, waterproofing is mandatory.�When selecting your paint choice, consider other factors listed below:
+Otherwise, waterproofing is mandatory.When selecting your paint choice, consider other factors listed below:
 **Water-based paint or latex paint**
 - Easier to apply
 - More comfortable to thin